-RESPECT: Each member of our fire and rescue service should be treated with consideration and respect.
-Personnel must be free to contribute fully to this fire and rescue service without any fear or disrespect.
+Each member of our fire rescue service should be treated with consideration and respect.
+Personnel must be free to contribute fully to this fire rescue service without any fear or disrespect.
 All employees must respect the dignity and rights of co-workers and the public they serve.

 - Aim for the highest professional standards in service delivery and internal management.

 - Develop a comprehensive life and property protection service with continuous review to identify the municipality's changing fire service requirements.